 David had a very short relationship with Candice Falzon and both were in deep love with each other.
-David and Candice after spending a good relationship with each other they decided to get marry.
-Candice Falzon is a popular Australian Ironwoman and also fitness model.
+David and Candice after spending a good relationship with each other they decided to get married.
+Candice Falzon is a popular Australian Ironwoman and also a fitness model.
 In September 2014 the couple got their first baby, her name is Ivy Warner, in January 2016 they got their second daughter, her name is Indi Rae.

 David Warner Records and Milestones

 David Warner Test Match achievements

 |In the Trans-Tasman Trophy man of the match in 2011-2012.|